os499/os499.github.com/_includes/about-the-course.md

 - weekly instructional lectures
 - guest speakers from industry and the open-source community

-Students will take away knowledge that they **made a lasting impact on society while earning a course credit**.
+**Make a lasting impact on society while earning a course credit**.

 <!--This is intended to introduce students to the world of open-source software development-->